SEO Funnels - Earning Your Customers Through Relationship Building

 Bottom of the Funnel - Earning a Buyer

-You now have a relationship with your audience.
+You now have a relationship with your target audience.
 You might want to engage them differently this time.
 Perhaps you want to show them something about your brand.
 Since you already have a relationship with them, this is a good time to do this.
 Your goal now is to convince your audience that your solution is the one they want.
 You are bringing your relationship to the next level.
-At this point, you can ask for a sale.
+At this point, it’s appropriate to send them to a landing page and ask for a sale.

-Now that we understand how we can build up to a sale, let’s see how we can apply this to SEO.
+Now that we understand how we can build up to a sale, let’s see how we can apply this to how you do SEO.

 Awareness Level SEO

 Yes, as an SEO you should be thinking about how you can get sales.
-In order to avoid the mistake that I made, you should be actively looking to create content that is middle to bottom of the funnel.
+To do this, you should be actively looking to create content that is middle to bottom of the funnel.
 The lower down the funnel your audience is, the better chance you have to make a sale.

-When doing your keyword research for a new piece of content, it’s important to avoid terms that are not likely to convert.
-In other words, how do you identify terms that are going to be difficult to turn into sales, such as ‘skin lightening’ and what should you target instead?
+When doing your keyword research for a new piece of content, it’s important to avoid queries that have no chance of converting.
+In other words, how do you identify queries that are going to be difficult to turn into sales?
+Also, what should you target instead?

 Most likely not that much.

-In other words, look to serve people who are further down the sales funnel.
-Can you find terms that solution aware people (they know the type of product they are looking for) are searching for?
+In other words, look to serve people who are further down the conversion funnel if possible.
+Can you find terms that solution-aware people (that know the type of product they are looking for) are searching for?

 Better yet, look for people who are already product aware, but are weighing up their options.
-If you could create blog posts around these terms, you will have much less work to do to convert your audience into buyers.
+If you could create blog posts around these terms, you’ll have much less work to do to convert your audience into buyers.

 Terms like these often have a much lower search volume than broad terms.
-The reason is, if you look at any broad search term like ‘skin lightening,’ only a small number of those users are looking to buy something.
-Therefore, expect comparatively lower search volumes.
+The reason is, if you consider all the skin lightening searches in the niche as a whole, only a small number of those users are looking to buy something.
+Therefore expect comparatively lower search volumes.